 As a snack, it’s often sold on street corners, toasted with salt or made with the addition of wine.
 In some upscale restaurants, these giant ants are made into gourmet dishes served at lunch or dinner.

-- First, remove the ants’ legs and wings.
+- Step 1: Prepare the ants – remove the ants’ legs and wings.

-Some restaurants have a more creative way to cook this insect by garnishing filet mignon with toasted hormigas culonas in sauce.
+Note: Some restaurants have a more creative way to cook this insect by garnishing filet mignon with toasted hormigas culonas in the sauce.

 What do hormigas culonas taste like?